wgroeneveld/go-jamming/README.md

 3. `/feed`
 4. `/feed/index.xml`

-If none provied a status of 200 with content-type `application/xml`, it will abort and log an error.
+If none provied a status of 200 with a Content-Type that contains `xml`, it will abort and log an error.

 Note that this _requires your site to be on HTTPS_!!